-Teaching Online this Summer?
+Teaching this Fall?

 LSU Online is offering professional development workshops, resources, and support to guide and aid you through the (re)development of your on-campus courses for online delivery.
 For further information, visit the LSU Training and Event Registration site.

 Here are some best practices that faculty found useful when teaching this past Spring and Summer.

 As you work to transition your course, utilize support resources within your department, LSU Online, as well as the Faculty Technology Center to determine teaching and assessment solutions or troubleshoot issues.
 Advise your students to utilize the IT Help Desk and online tutoring services through CAS as they also manage this transition.
 Please see the resources and links below for support offerings.

 For additional insight into teaching online, please watch this recorded webinar.Watch Video

 Monday - Friday: 8:00am - 4:30pm

 Should you need assistance, please contact the FTC: